OpenUpSA/wazimap/README.rst

 The Wazimap name and branding is Copyright 2013-2017 Media Monitoring Africa (MMA) and may not be used without permission.

-If you use this software, please provide attribution to Census Reporter, Wazimap, Media Monitoring Africa and Code for South Africa.
+If you use this software, please provide attribution to Census Reporter, Wazimap, Media Monitoring Africa and OpenUp.